adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.
 Multipart upload provides improved throughput, therefore it facilitates faster file uploads.
 - AWS Global Accelerator primarily optimizes traffic routing for applications (e.g., EC2, ALB)  .
 For faster S3 uploads, use S3 Transfer Acceleration instead, which leverages edge locations to reduce latency
 - It is not possible to modify a launch configuration once it is created for auto scaling groups.
+- Target Tracking is designed for dynamic metric-based scaling.

+- ASG policies
+  - `Target Tracking`: Scales based on a target metric (e.g., CPU utilization) - Fully automated, best for steady-state workloads, Avoid if workload needs multi-metric scaling(the use step scaling)
+  - `step scaling`: Scales based on step adjustments (Add 2 instances if CPU >75%, +3 more if >85%.) - Granular control for variable workloads, require manual alarm setup.
+  - `Simple scaling`: Scales based on a single metric (e.g., CPU >75%) - Basic, manual scaling. (less flexible than Target Tracking).
+  - `Scheduled scaling`: Scales based on time (e.g., +2 instances at 9 AM) - For predictable traffic patterns.

 ⭐⭐⭐⭐⭐⭐ Design High-Performing Architectures  ⭐⭐⭐⭐⭐⭐